LucienHH/bedrock-portal/README.md

 Creating a module is easy.
 You can create a module by extending the `Module` class.

-Note: The `stopped` property is set to `true` when the module is stopped.
+Note: The `stopped` property is set to `true` when the portal is stopped.
 You can use this to stop the module's loop (if one is present) else the process will not exit.

 ```js
 const { Module } = require('bedrock-portal');